IIIF/api/source/api/extension/text-granularity/index.md

 block, or page.
 - Transcriptions may be produced without coordinate data and thus have a very coarse level of granularity, such as page- or block-level.

-Identification of the level of text granularity in published annotations can facilitate the reuse of their textual content and target regions in other applications.
-Search is a primary use case, with the word-level annotations allowing for the accurate highlighting of search result terms in the user interface.
-Software designed for user interaction and input, such as an application designed to allow users to correct OCR text, might suppress finer-grained levels and make use of paragraph- or block-level text to simplify editing.
+Identification of the level of text granularity in published annotations can facilitate the use of their textual content and target regions in other applications.
+A primary use case is search: clients can use word-level transcription annotations to provide a search function capable of accurate hit highlighting.
+Other common use cases derive from crowdsourced text input, such as the correction of OCR transcription, which may require the user to work with a text at a specific level of granularity.

 ## 2. Text Granularity Levels and the `textGranularity` Property

 The `textGranularity` property identifies the Text Granularity Level of a resource.
 The value _MUST_ be a single string.
 This extension defines the Text Granularity Levels found in the table below.
-The string _SHOULD_ be one of those defined in the table below or in the extensions registry.
+The string _SHOULD_ be one of those defined in the table below or in the [Registry of Extensions][extensions].

 | Text Granularity Level       |  Description   |
 |------------------------------|-----------------